MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/flw-troubleshooting.md

 If you want to use themes, use the Outlook Desktop.

-## My Viva Connections dashboard doesn't have the correct Field Service (Preview) tiles
+## My Viva Connections dashboard doesn't have the correct Field Service tiles

 ### Symptom